-At this perilous point, a lot of bloggers turn into full on affiliate marketers.
+At this perilous point, a lot of bloggers turn into full-on affiliate marketers.
 This is where you see that genuine food blogger suddenly start making more money with her courses teaching you how to start a food blog or how to find a perfect web host.
-The whole act becomes more and more about the money and less about the original topic of the blog.
+The whole act becomes more and more about money and less about the original topic of the blog.

 What happens here is that yes, most likely the blogger makes a good chunk of money, but they become less happy and work many more hours, as they start losing the benefits of their narrow niche and start competing with aggressive affiliate marketers for hot generic keywords.
 This road leads to anxiety and burnout.

-On the other hand, the blog starts to lose its loyal readers, who are disgruntled by the way things have turned out, and no longer feel that sense of camraderie and connection with the author of the blog.
-They are instead replaced by an army of (unfortunately) gullibe and lesser educated people who are looking for a get rich quick scheme and are not ready or capable of putting in the years of learning all the skills needed to make money online.
+On the other hand, the blog starts to lose its loyal readers, who are disgruntled by the way things have turned out, and no longer feel that sense of camaraderie and connection with the author of the blog.
+They are instead replaced by an army of (unfortunately) gullible and lesser educated people who are looking for a get-rich-quick scheme and are not ready or capable of putting in the years of learning all the skills needed to make money online.

 These are the same people that get drawn into pyramid schemes and MLMs and go to self-help seminars, spending thousands of dollars and getting nowhere closer to their dreams.
 They usually end up worse off in fact.
 It’s sad but it’s the truth.

-I’ve met a ton of bloggers and affiliate marketers, and felt the allures described above myself.
-Years back, when I was building my early successful blogs, I got close to the tipping point, but the extra anxiety and my family background helped me ask the right questions and realise what the choices ahead were.
+I’ve met a ton of bloggers and affiliate marketers and felt the allures described above myself.
+Years back, when I was building my early successful blogs, I got close to the tipping point, but the extra anxiety and my family background helped me ask the right questions and realize what the choices ahead were.

 I decided to keep doing what I really love, because doing something you love is more important than making more money, especially if you’re already doing well enough to get by.

-My choice was to keep blogging about whatever interests I have at that point in time, and use the skills I had learnt along the way to build products.
-In that way, I could build products that I could stand behing 100% and I also had the skills needed to promote them via blogging and other forms of content.
+My choice was to keep blogging about whatever interests I have at that point in time, and use the skills I had learned along the way to build products.
+In that way, I could build products that I could stand behind 100% and I also had the skills needed to promote them via blogging and other forms of content.
 It was a win-win scenario.

 My aim is not to tell you what you should do as a blogger, but to at least shed some light on the usual course of things and share the fact that there are always options, you should never have to compromise on your morals or your true calling in favor of more money.